 Liggett Vector Brands entered into an agreement with a subsidiary of the American Wholesale Marketers Association to support a program to permit certain tobacco distributors to secure, on reasonable terms, tax stamp bonds required by state and local governments for the distribution of cigarettes.
 The agreement expires in February 2016.
 Under the agreement, Liggett Vector Brands has agreed to pay a portion of losses incurred by the surety under the bond program, with a maximum loss exposure of \$500.
 To secure its potential obligations under the agreement, Liggett Vector Brands posted a \$100 letter of credit and agreed to fund up to an additional \$400.
-In the third quarter of 2013, Liggett paid \$83 for obligations under this program, and therefore, is only committed to fund an additional \$317 over the letter of credit.
-The Company believes Liggett Vector Brands' obligation under the agreement was immaterial at March 31, 2015.
+Liggett previously paid \$83 for obligations under this program, and therefore, is only committed to fund an additional \$317 over the letter of credit.
+The Company believes Liggett Vector Brands' obligation under the agreement was immaterial at June 30, 2015.